AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/pro-develop-deploy-workflow.md

 -  **Generating configuration management files**—Some configuration settings are _Read Only_ in a deployed environment.

 -  **Configuring your store**—You should fully configure all store settings using the integration environment.
-You can find the **Store Admin URL** on the _integration_ environment panel in the _Project Web Interface_.
+You can find the **Store Admin URL** on the _integration_ environment view in the _Project Web Interface_.

 ## Deployment workflow